kevmo/personal/README.md

 ## Comics I've Published

 One of the cooler things I've done the last few years is authoring some comics with @teenyrobots.
 So far, [my published work](https://www.vox.com/the-highlight/22327700/debt-prison-debtors-unpaid-bills) has largely revolved around the themes of [Debt in America](https://thenib.com/americans-are-drowning-in-debt/), but I would like to expand to writing some other economics-themes comics.

+## Other Things

+I read a lot, so please feel free to make book/article recommendations to me, _especially_ if it has to do with something we work on together.

+I